 In high school, I only dreamed of attending college, as I simply didn’t do well enough to apply anywhere.
 After spending one year in junior college, I started my journey at my dream school, the University of Oregon.
 I will...

 KLAMATH FALLS, Ore. — OHSU confirmed that Klamath County Sheriff’s Deputy Jason Weber has been released from the hospital.
 He was released earlier this weekend.

 Gert Boyle confirmed she was the anonymous donor who gave $100 million to the Oregon Health and Science University for cancer research.
 Boyle says she slipped the OHSU leader a note in June about the donation.
-“Then he called Phil, and I talked to … Continue reading »

 On July 19, 2014 at approximately 2:00 p.m., an OSP Fish & Wildlife Division trooper was on patrol in Milo McIver State Park when he was flagged down by a park ranger and told that a young boy was injured in a skateboarding accident.
 The trooper responded to the injured boy and provided initial emergency medical care until relieved by responding firefighters who ordered LifeFlight response.
 The boy was transported to Oregon Health & Science University for treatment of a possible serious head injury.